Satisfactory Academic Progress (SAP)

-Students are required to submit an official transcript to the Admissions Office from all previous schools attended even if no hours were earned from that institution.
-All transfer hours will be considered, including withdrawals, for Satisfactory Academic Progress.
+Students are required to submit a transcript to the Admissions office from all previous schools attended.
+All hours transferred to the Southeastern transcript will be considered, including withdrawals, for Satisfactory Academic Progress.

 Good Standing: For a student to be in good standing with Southeastern Oklahoma State University Financial Aid Office, they must meet the 2.0 Graduation/Retention GPA after the 2nd academic year and complete 70% of the classes attempted.
 If a student is on denied status, they must be meeting both the GPA and Pace requirement before they receive federal aid.
 This may require completing hours on their own without federal assistance.